destroyersrt/MessariChallenge/README.md

     - /blockSwaps -- This endpoint expects block number and returns all the transactionId of all the swaps happened in that particular block
     - /allAssetsSwapped --  This endpoint expects block number and returns the name of the tokens that were swapped in that particular block

+NOTE: I have added .env file on purpose, so that it is easier to query Uniswap subgraph